Board Members

 President and Representative Director Takanobu Ide In June 2018, he was appointed as a president and representative director of the Company.
 He has been leading the overall management of the Group by making use of his extensive work experience in the Company and knowledge in overall management.

 Director Masazumi Uematsu In June 2014, he was appointed as a director of the Company.
-He has been responsible for the business administration of the Company and its Southeast Asian Group companies by making use of his extensive work experience in the finance and accounting fields and governance in Japan and overseas and knowledge in overall management.
+He has been responsible for the business administration of the Group by making use of his extensive work experience in the finance and accounting fields and governance in Japan and overseas and knowledge in overall management.

 Outside Director Kazuhiko Kushima In June 2022, he was appointed as an outside director of the Company.
 He is expected to continue to provide advice on the management of the Company and supervise the execution of business from an objective and professional perspective based on a high level of insight cultivated through R&D in the field of information and communications, and extensive experience in corporate management.